 - People want to feel connected to our public schools, so that our schools don’t exist as “strange islands” in our neighborhoods.
 We want to realize the win-win potential of schools as neighborhood assets.

 PEPS is ready to put this collective vision into action.
-We are launching 2 pilot projects to demonstrate how these 3 goals can be realized at school sites.
+We launched 2 pilot projects at John Muir and Cleveland Elementary Schools to demonstrate how these 3 goals can be realized in their neighborhoods.
 The pilots will increase the number of neighbors that participate in activities on school sites, increase the local investment in schools, and create a positive image of the school in its neighborhood.